-Even though a recent Ipsos poll for HomeEquity Bank found that 93 per cent of seniors believe it’s important to stay in their own homes, retooling a home to enable aging in place is usually a “reactionary” decision, says Sean MacGinnis.
+Even though a 2020 survey by Mustel Group and Sotheby’s International Realty Canada found that 86 per cent of seniors believe it’s important to stay in their own homes, retooling a home to enable aging in place is usually a “reactionary” decision, says Sean MacGinnis.
 He is president of BuildAble Accessible Design & Renovations, which specializes in renovations for those with mobility challenges that often accompany aging.

 “Something happens.
 They fall in their home and have an injury or they’ve been diagnosed with a chronic illness that’s caused them to lose mobility.”

 Ian Crawford agrees.
 He’s a certified aging-in-place specialist and marketing manager for Ottawa-based HealthCraft Products Inc. and Invisia, which manufacture home safety aids including the Invisia line of sleek, stylish bathroom grab bars and shower seats.

 “People are aware they need to do something but don’t want to because it’s a matter of pride — ‘I don’t need that.’”

 Pride and falls